Canadian Nationalist Party (2017): Ideology and policies

-The CNP has been described as far-right, white nationalist, and right-wing populist.
-Its stated purpose is "to improve the social and economic conditions of an ethnocentric Canada" by maintaining the demographic majority status of European Canadians.
-The party proposes discontinuing public funding for pride parades, restricting abortion access, establishing a mandatory national curriculum based on "European and Christian values", and repealing the Canadian Multiculturalism Act.
+The CNP was described as far-right, white nationalist, and right-wing populist.
+Its stated purpose was "to improve the social and economic conditions of an ethnocentric Canada" by maintaining the demographic majority status of European Canadians.
+The party proposed discontinuing public funding for pride parades, restricting abortion access, establishing a mandatory national curriculum based on "European and Christian values", and repealing the Canadian Multiculturalism Act.